FlorentCLMichel/FHE-Benchmarks-ML-Inference/README.md

 The harness currently supports mnist model benchmarking as specified in `harness/mnist` directory.
 The `main` branch contains a reference implementation of this workload, under the `submission` subdirectory.

-Submitters need to clone this reposiroty, replace the content of the `submission` subdirectory by their own implementation.
+Submitters need to clone this repository, replace the content of the `submission` subdirectory by their own implementation.
 They also may need to changes or replace the script `scripts/build_task.sh` to account for dependencies and build environment for their submission.
 Submitters are expected to document any changes made to the model architecture `harness/mnist/mnist.py` in the `submission/README.md` file.